 How to Make a Baby Quilt

-Spring time is in full swing, and it’s the time when lots of people are starting to have little ones, and watch them grow up.
-If you’re looking to make something for your own baby, or are awaiting a new arrival soon, this baby quilt is a fantastic project to get you started with quilting!
+If you’re looking to make a special gift, or are awaiting a new arrival soon, this baby quilt is a fantastic project to get you started with quilting!

 1. Lay out the charm pack squares to make a design and size you like.